Tkd-Alex/Twitch-Channel-Points-Miner-v2/README.md

 ## Settings
 Most of the settings are self-explained and are commented in example.
 You can watch only two streamers per time.
-With `priority` settings you can select which streamers to priority.
-You can use an array of priority on single items.
+With `priority` settings you can select which streamers watch by use priority.
+You can use an array of priority or single item.
+I suggest to use at least one priority from `ORDER`, `POINTS_ASCENDING`, `POINTS_DESCEDING` because for example If you set only `STREAK` after catch all watch streak the script will stop to watch streamers.
 Available values are the following:
  - `STREAK` - Catch the watch streak from all streamers
  - `DROPS` - Claim all drops from streamers with drops tags enabled
  - `ORDER` - Following the order of the list
  - `POINTS_ASCENDING` - On top the streamers with the lowest points
-    - `POINTS_DESCEDING` - On top the streamers with the highest points You can combine all priority but keep in mind that use `ORDER` and `POINTS_ASCENDING` in the same settings doesn't make sense.
+ - `POINTS_DESCEDING` - On top the streamers with the highest points

+You can combine all priority but keep in mind that use `ORDER` and `POINTS_ASCENDING` in the same settings doesn't make sense.

 ### LoggerSettings